cyber3pxVA/Medicode/medical-coding-app/DRG_SOURCE_NOTICE.md

 ## Generating a Mapping CSV
 The application consumes a simplified mapping file referenced by the environment variable `DRG_MAPPING_PATH` (default `drg_mapping.csv`).

+Expanded workflow now supports optional severity triads (MCC > CC > BASE) and a heuristic rationale in API responses when inpatient DRG enrichment is requested.

 Because CMS does not publish a direct one-to-one ICD-10 → DRG table (grouping is rule-based), any CSV you build here is **heuristic** and must NOT be treated as official for billing.

 Recommended workflow: